 - 120. QFB wasn't around when I got up the next day.
 I had my favourite breakfast and then went for a shower about eleven o'clock.
 QFB came in and started drying me between my legs, pressing his body against me, and penetrating me with his fingers. - 121.
-OFB carried on abusing me after that, back in Glasclune and also in his parents' house in weekend, where he used to take me for the weekend.
+Carried on abusing me after that, back in Glasclune and also in his parents' house in Newcastle, where he used to take me for the weekend.
 We shared a double bed there and he would perpetrate his sexual pleasures on me.
 He would do the same as he had done to me in the tent, and then he'd disappear and come back and I would be woken up with him trying to push his penis into me.
 On one occasion, my bum was sore for days afterwards and he would spend time rubbing cream on my anus.
 The way I describe this now is with a bit of anger and frustration.
 But my mentality as a youngster, although he would inflict pain on me, he would always make it better by caressing me and rubbing cream on me.
-It really is mind-boggling.

-It is important to point out that this doesn't in any way justify what QFB did, but the abuse was a very small part of the relationship that I had with him and the other 80% of the relationship was amazing.
+It really is mind-boggling. - 122.
+It is important to reference the sexual abuse by the when I talk about the abuse by The abuse perpetrated by the was very brutal, but QFB did it in a very different way and that actually 40 helped me to get over what and and a did.
+It is important to point out that this doesn't in any way justify what ^{QFB} did, but the abuse was a very small part of the relationship that I had with him and the other 80% of the relationship was amazing.

-- 123. My relationship with was love, it was cuddles, it was sweeties, it was him taking me out to do things, and I genuinely felt loved by him.
+- 123. My relationship with with was love, it was cuddles, it was sweeties, it was him taking me out to do things, and I genuinely felt loved by him.
 But there was this percentage that I hated and was terrified of.
 I had to put up with the small part that I hated because I so wanted all the other parts, the sweeties, the attention, all of that.
 Also, it didn't appear to be overly horrible because whatever pain he inflicted, he kind of kissed it all better.
 I think that's how I would have viewed it as a youngster.
 I absolutely loved him.
 He was a really important person to me.
 I trusted him so much and felt so betrayed.
 I don't know that I would have felt that level of betrayal then, but it had a huge impact on me and still does. - 124.
 It's only when I look back that I see the magnitude of the whole grooming process.
 He always ended up with his head between my legs when we were play fighting and he used to let me drive his car across bumpy bits of the road while I was sitting on his knee.
 It was all just grooming and none of it was about nurturing me or helping me to become a successful adult.